rico042002/100-days-of-code/log.md

 **Today's Progress**: Finished Basic HTML and HTML5 section of FreeCodeCamp

 **Thoughts:** Starting over from scratch.
-Taking this challenge in order to push myself to actually create content, so I can make a few mock websites and apps, learn how to solve algorithm problems!
+Taking this challenge to push me to actually create content, so I can make a few mock websites and apps, learn how to solve algorithm problems!
 I have attempted 100 days of code unsuccessfully 3 times before this, my best record is 48 days.
 With that being known, I don't plan on failing this time.
-I'm ready to grind and learn, take the necessary steps in order to be one the best...
+I'm ready to grind and learn, take the necessary steps to be one the best...

 **Link to work:** [Basic HTML and HTML5](https://www.freecodecamp.org/learn/responsive-web-design/#basic-html-and-html5)